murtazakhan7/Face-Detection-Anonymizer/README.md

 # Face-Detection-Anonymizer
-OpenCV and Media Pipe
-Developed a privacy-focused tool to detect and anonymize faces in images, videos, and live webcam feeds.
+Developed a privacy-focused tool to detect and anonymize faces in images, videos, and live webcam feeds using OpenCV and Media Pipe.